Book Review: Heavenly Bodies by Imani Erriu

 And with it all comes an undeniable, star-crossed pull between Elara and Lorenzo that neither can seem to resist...

-The one complaint I have is how messy the pacing was.
-It took a while for the plot to really get going, and then the ending was absolutely chaotic.
-The final chapters had so many twists and rapid scene changes that I lost track of what was happening and had to reread sections.
-The book honestly felt like it could've ended three different times.
-I wish the author chose one big plot twist to end with and worked the other smaller ones into the plot earlier to keep the book interesting in the middle.
+My biggest complaint was the pacing.
+It took a while for the plot to get going, and the ending was too chaotic to follow.
+The final chapters had so many twists and rapid scene changes that I completely lost track of what was happening and had to re-read sections.
+The book felt like it could have ended three different times.
+I wish the author had picked one big twist for the ending and woven the smaller ones throughout—it would've kept the middle from dragging.

 Check out this review on Goodreads or Storygraph.